nipreps/nipreps-book/_sources/tutorial/data.md

 Diffusion that exhibits directionality in the same direction as the gradient results in a loss of signal.
 As we can see, ***diffusion-weighted*** images consistently drop almost all signal in voxels filled with cerebrospinal fluid because there, water diffusion is free (isotropic) regardless of the direction that is being measured.

-We can also see that the images at `index=10` and `index=100` have different gradient strengths.
+We can also see that the images at `index=10` and `index=100` have different gradient strength ("*b-value*").
 The higher the magnitude of the gradient, the more diffusion that is allowed to occur, indicated by the overall decrease in signal intensity.
-There is also a lot more noise.
+Stronger gradients yield diffusion maps with substantially lower SNR (signal-to-noise ratio), as well as larger distortions derived from the so-called "*Eddy-currents*".

 ## Visualizing the gradient information

 Our `DWI` object stores the gradient information in the `gradients` attribute.